 4) “EACH KIND OF MARKETING IS SO COMPLICATED TO MANAGE AND MAINTAIN”

 Even if you do only pick one type of marketing, there are usually still many different moving parts to it that need to be created, maintained and managed at different times.
 It’s not something you can just do one day and then it’s done.
-It’s not a single action, or a series of random actions; it’s a cohesive strategy that pulls together multiple actions to lead to a clear outcome.
+Nor is it a single action, or a series of random actions.
+It’s a cohesive strategy that pulls together multiple actions to lead to a clear outcome.
 As such, it can feel a bit complicated and confusing.

 Making a simple, accessible marketing strategy is the key to avoiding overwhelm and unnecessary complication.
 You need a focused, organised, written plan with a clear goal.
-It might take a day or two to formulate it all, but it’s not difficult and once it’s all written down, all you need to do for the foreseeable future is just follow and schedule it, a simple set of instructions with dates and times.
+It might take a day or two to formulate it all, but it’s not difficult.
+Once it’s all written down, all you need to do for the foreseeable future is just follow and schedule it, a simple set of instructions with dates and times.

 5) “I’M SCARED ABOUT WHAT OTHER PEOPLE WILL SAY ABOUT ME”

 Putting yourself out there is scary, especially with a creative business as it’s so personal.
 For most of us it’s scary enough just sharing our work, let alone also talking about what we do and letting people know about it.
 There are a couple of things to remember here.
 Firstly, hardly anyone (in fact no-one) will think about your work anywhere near as much as you do.
 You’re kidding yourself if you think people will spend a lot of time disliking and picking apart your work or marketing efforts.
 No-one will do this, most people just won’t give it much thought at all, they’re too busy focusing on their own life and work.